 Both Goverlan and Altiris operate from a standard Windows console applications and both have themes similar to Microsoft Office, so learning to navigate around the various functions and topic areas of both solutions is intuitive and simple.
 Altiris also has a web-based console available for administering networks from machines not running Windows.
 Both solutions install agents on the client nodes that will be managed in order to perform a deeper, more transparent profile of the hardware, software, and operating system on the endpoints.
 In my personal experience, while both solutions purport to offer automatic agent installation, I had trouble with installing the Altiris agents automatically and had to resort to manual agent installation much of the time.
 In contrast, the Goverlan agent automatically deployed successfully on each client I tested.

 I was most comfortable using Goverlan as a “daily driver” for help desk and machine administration needs.
-Goverlan was lightweight and not taxing on my system’s resources and between the ability to drill down into a machine’s properties right from one console and the flexibility and power of the Scope Actions feature to build a complex workflow to manage patching and software deployment on a subset of machines at any given time, I found Goverlan’s system to be just right during my tests.
+Goverlan was lightweight and not taxing on my system’s resources.
+Between the ability to drill down into a machine’s properties right from one console and the flexibility and power of Goevrlan’s Process Automation framework to build a complex workflow to manage patching and software deployment on a subset of machines at any given time, I found Goverlan’s system to be just right during my tests.
 In contrast, while Altiris is certainly powerful and rivals the configuration management feature set, deploying the solution required a lot of time and I found that automating procedures like I could do with Goverlan’s Scope Actions was not as easy to follow and took more time.
 In addition, the administration was very sluggish and slow, even on beefy hardware, and I found myself reluctant to keep it open all the time.

 The heft and complexity of the Altiris solution is really there to support comprehensive software installation and deployment management, including installations, inventory of software usage, and dependency tracking; and provide self-service issue remediation and installation for end users.
 Goverlan does not provide these features.
 In most production Altiris deployments, you would find multiple servers, including a management server and a workflow server, in addition to your managed endpoints.